omniphx/forrest/README.md

 After saving, you will now be given a Consumer Key and Consumer Secret.
 Add those to your config file.

 ### Setup
-Forrest will come with the following routes included in it's package:
+Forrest will come with the following routes included in it's package.

+>Feel free to overwrite these routes in `routes.php`.
+They can be called anything you like, but the callback must match what is configured in your config file and Connected App settings for your Salesforce org.

 ##### Web Server authentication flow
 ```php